stringparser/runtime/docs/api/runtime.md

 **NOTE**: In all of the following `node` refers to an object mapping a regular expression match to an object.

 ## runtime.set
-Sets a path to RegExp mapping between string and object
+> Sets a path to RegExp mapping between string and object

 _arguments of_ `runtime.set(path[, props])`
 - `path` type string, to be parsed as a regular expression
 - `props` type function or plainObject

 _when props is a_
-- function: is assigned to the `props.handle`
+- function: is assigned to `props.handle`
-- plainObject: properties are passed to [a `parser`][x-runtime-parse] if there is one for it and, if not, the property is cloned and merged with that `node.prop` if the property does not exists an empty object is created.
+- plainObject: its properties are passed to [a parser][x-runtime-parse] if there is one and, if not, the property is cloned and merged with that `node.prop` if the property.

 _returns_
  - this, the runtime instance